haxsaw/actuator/Tutorial.md

 The keyword args used in creating the ResourceGroup become the attributes of the instances of the group.

 If you require a group of different resources to be provisioned together repeatedly, the MultiResourceGroup() wrapper provides a way to define a template of multiple resources that will be provioned together.
 MultiResourceGroup() is simply a shorthand for wrapping a ResourceGroup in a MultiResource.
-The following model only uses Servers in the template, but any resource (including ResourceGroups and MultiResources) can appear in a MultiResourceGroup.
+Any resource (including ResourceGroups and MultiResources) can appear in a MultiResourceGroup.

 <a name="multigroups">&nbsp;</a>
 ```python